allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > *Event Storming is a flexible workshop format that allows a massive collaborative exploration of complex domains (...)
 > where software and business practitioners are building together a behavioural model of the whole business line.*

-Above definition is from Alberto Brandolini's book *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)* to which I will be referring in this article.
+Above definition is from Alberto Brandolini’s book *[Introducing EventStorming](https://leanpub.com/introducing_eventstorming)* to which I will be referring in this article.